vfarcic/crossplane-observability-demo/README.md

 ## Dynatrace

-The Dynatrace operator is installed and configured via the setup script.
+All Dynatrace components are installed and configured via the setup script.
+The following components will be enabled during setup:

-FIXME: @Kathi: Add (eventually automate) instructions on how to add dashboards
+- [Dynatrace Kubernetes Operator](https://github.com/Dynatrace/dynatrace-operator) to monitor the local Kubernetes cluster
+- [Dynatrace Active Gate on AWS]() to monitor the given AWS account
+- A Crossplane for Platform Engineers dashboard will be created

 ```sh
 curl "http://sillydemo.$INGRESS_IP.nip.io/videos"